 The Tea Party 2.6 3.87 1.27

-We’ve seen that the panel leans toward a relatively centrist
+conclude: We’ve said the panel produces for relatively centrist

-verdict when it comes to policies and people.
-Hence, much better grades have been awarded to Hillary
+verdicts on policies and people.
+Hence, the much better grades Hillary

 matters.
-While Clinton is still perceived by Israelis as a centrist liberal policy
+And while Clinton is still perceived by Israelis as a policy

 affairs – Obama, rightly or wrongly, is seen as the ultra liberal